Pure mathematics: 19th century

 The term itself is enshrined in the full title of the Sadleirian Chair, "Sadleirian Professor of Pure Mathematics", founded (as a professorship) in the mid-nineteenth century.
 The idea of a separate discipline of pure mathematics may have emerged at that time.
-The generation of Gauss made no sweeping distinction of the kind, between pure and applied.
+The generation of Carl Friedrich Gauss (1777 to 1885) made no sweeping distinction of the kind between pure and applied.
 In the following years, specialisation and professionalisation (particularly in the Weierstrass approach to mathematical analysis) started to make a rift more apparent.

 20th century

 At the start of the twentieth century mathematicians took up the axiomatic method, strongly influenced by David Hilbert's example.
 The logical formulation of pure mathematics suggested by Bertrand Russell in terms of a quantifier structure of propositions seemed more and more plausible, as large parts of mathematics became axiomatised and thus subject to the simple criteria of rigorous proof.

 Pure mathematics, according to a view that can be ascribed to the Bourbaki group, is what is proved.
 "Pure mathematician" became a recognized vocation, achievable through training.

-The case was made that pure mathematics is useful in engineering education:
+That said, the case has been made pure mathematics is useful in engineering education: